NagiosEnterprises/nrpe/README.SSL.md

 ###CHANGES IN THE CURRENT VERSION OF CHECK_NRPE
 ------------------------------------------------

-The check_nrpe client has also been updated to provide more secure encryption and allow the use of client certificates.
+The check_nrpe plugin has also been updated to provide more secure encryption and allow the use of client certificates.
 The command line has several new options, which are outlined below.
 Both the long and short arguments are presented.